Skip to content

 Writes are atomicFSStore writes to a temporary file in the same directory then renames it over the target.
 The full merged record is serialised; sibling keys are preserved.

-If the original source for a group was a .ts/.js/.cjs file, that file is left untouched.
+If the original source for a namespace was a .ts/.js/.cjs file, that file is left untouched.
 The new .json lives alongside it.
 On the next load, smob merges both — the newer JSON wins.

 When to use